StackVista/stackstate-docs/setup/data-management/data_retention.md

 #### Configure disk space for Elasticsearch

-In some circumstances it may be necessary to adjust the disk space available to Elasticsearch and how it's allocated to each logs, events and traces, for example if you anticipate a lot of data to arrive for a specific data type.
+In some circumstances it may be necessary to adjust the disk space available to Elasticsearch and how it's allocated to logs, events and traces, for example if you anticipate a lot of data to arrive for a specific data type.

 Here is a snippet with the complete disk space and retention config for Elasticsearch, including the default values.